 The plan made by the unit of certification should determine what actions will be taken to reduce GHG emissions, for example by adopting good low emissions management practices for POM (for example: better management of POM wastewater (POME), efficient steam boilers, methane capture, etc.) or plantations (for example: optimal use of fertilizers, energy efficient transportation, good water management, compost application and peatland restoration and conservation areas).
-This can refer to the 'RSPO Best Management Practices Compilation (BMP) to Reduce Total Emissions from Palm Oil Production'.
+This can refer to the 'RSPO Best Management Practices Compilation (BMP) to Reduce Total Emissions from Palm Oil Production' / 'RSPO Compilation of BMPs to Reduce Total Emissions from Palm Oil Production'.
 These criteria include plantations, mill activities, roads, and other infrastructure (including access channels and outside boundaries).